HRV - INGENIOUSLY SIMPLE!

 Here you can see an example of a progression over several years.

-With the ANS Analysis you can compare an unlimited number of measurements.
+With the VNS analysis you can compare an unlimited number of measurements.
 You can select at any time which parameters should be included in the comparison to ensure the best possible overview.

 AUTOMATIC CORRECT CALL FUNCTION

-In the following video we will show you the automatic correction function of ANS Analysis and the importance of data quality.
+In the following video we will show you the automatic correction function of VNS Analysis and the importance of data quality.

-HRV is measured in the ANS Analysis by means of chest wall derivation with an accuracy of 1 millisecond.
+HRV is measured in the VNS analysis by means of chest wall derivation with an accuracy of 1 millisecond.

 Technical artifacts and rhythm disturbances are clearly distinguishable in HRV recording.

-In this context, we thank the German Heart Center in Munich, which performed a comparison with the chest wall leads and ECG systems used by the ANS Analysis.
+In this context, we thank the German Heart Center in Munich, which performed a comparison with the chest wall leads and ECG systems used by the VNS analysis.

-- Meets all scientific criteria for determining heart rate variability (HRV) and the autonomic nervous system (ANS), (see white paper)
+- Meets all scientific criteria for determining heart rate variability (HRV) and the autonomic nervous system (VNS), (see white paper)

-- Contains all relevant and validated parameters for the determination of HRV and ANS in private practice
+- Contains all relevant and validated parameters for the determination of HRV and VNS in private practice

-- is the only system that contains validated normative values for adults from worldwide literature *
+- is the only system that contains validated norm values for adults from worldwide literature *

 - is the only system that contains validated child standard values (see example below)*.